tomasdms/video-interview-instructions/README.md

 <link type="text/css" rel="stylesheet" href="./style.css" />

-# Two-camera Shoot Specs
+# Two-Camera Shoot Specs
-V3: Updated: Sep 10th, 2017 by Tomas De Matteis
+V3: Updated: Sep 10th, 2017 by Tomas De Matteis.
-This Specs and Instructions are applicable to any two-camera Shoot, for example (Video testimonial template)
+These specs and instructions are applicable to any two-camera shoot, for example (Video Testimonial Template)

 This templates consists of (2) parts: “the interview” and “company B-roll”.